 At one point I can remember suffering with pain and I went into A&E and had various tests to see if I had a blood clot.
 I was admitted to the wards for further investigations.
 After puzzling them for a while they eventually diagnosed Vasculitis relating to my PBC.
 They also found that one of my vertebrae was crumbling too.
 Was given various other tablets to take and sent home.

 I have been in hospital many times and for many things over the years.
 I got flu which sent my liver results all over the place because I guess it found it very hard to cope with.
 I was put on a ward on my own for this.
 I’ve had absolutely loads of outpatient appointments where they always want to take my blood.
 Sometimes this would be very hard for them to do as my veins are very small and when they put the needle in they slip to the side out of their way.
-If they did this too much and tried in different places on my arms, it started to make me feel a bit funny And the times I was having to take off work because I just didn’t feel well was getting more and more.
+This is not my favourite thing to have done And the times I was having to take off work because I just didn’t feel well was getting more and more.

-In the summer of 2014 I started to get a build up of fluid in my stomach and legs and feet.
+In the Summer of 2014 I started to get a build up of fluid in my stomach and legs and feet.
 My GP put me on water tablets but they didn’t seem to work too well.
 Just carried on suffering with this for a while.
 Went to work for as long as I could bear it but then in November my GP told me that I needed to stop.
 I also started to get this extreme pain.
 It was in my back and side.
 The ONLY relief I could get from this excruciating pain was to lie flat.
 If I managed to go out with anyone in their car I had to put the passenger seat down flat and lie like that while they were driving along!
 My stomach had started to swell so I’m guessing the pain was because my organs, especially my liver, were being squashed so tightly.
 I ended up looking like I was 9 months pregnant.